fixie-ai/deepgram-onprem-terraform/README.md

 # terraform

-Terraform configs for Fixie services.
+This repo contains terraform configurations for Fixie infrastructure.